ChristophP/elm-esm/README.md

 ### How can I use this with Webpack/Parcel/Rome

-I haven't 100% figured that out, but it should be pretty easy. `elm-esm` is designed to be a wrapper around `Elm`.
+I haven't 100% figured that out, but it should be pretty easy. `elm-esm` is designed to be a wrapper around `elm`.
 Most bundler plugins for Elm allow passing an option with a path to the Elm executable.
 Just pass the path to `elm-esm` instead.
 On the other hand why bundle when you can load the module in the browser directly?